-Each year the Year 7 girls return from the Camp full of excitement – they love the opportunity to camp, taking turns to stay in cabins for one night, and outside in tents for another night, and where they even cook their own meals outside.
+Each year the Year 7 girls return from the camp full of excitement – they love the opportunity to camp, taking turns to stay in cabins for one night, and outside in tents for another night, and even enjoy cooking their own meals outside.

 The MLC School Rowing camp is held in January of every year and is an integral part of the school's rowing season in the lead up into the Term 1 regattas and Schoolgirl Head of River.
 Students row and train two to three times each day, both on the water and on land training.
 Rowing Camp is held off site, currently at Bathurst, and training is held on Ben Chifley Dam, which allows the rowing squad a unique opportunity to come together as a team across year groups, to continue the culture of performance, camaraderie and teamwork.